 The other day when the cousins came for a visit, I taped down the town “road” with the red tape, gave them these recyclables and said: “Build!”.
 They needed a little guidance.
 “This looks like it can be a road sign!”.
 “Let’s try and think what different buildings we have in our city and use the brown bags to draw it on first!”, etc.

-I knew Lella would not really enjoy an activity like this on her own, because one needs a lot of imagination(which she is still developing), but the 4 and 7 year old cousins have lots if imagination to let this game take off!
+I knew Lella would not really enjoy an activity like this on her own, because one needs a lot of imagination(which she is still developing), but the 4 and 7-year-old cousins have lots of imagination to let this game take off!